-Usually company performance or projected performance influences stock prices.
+Usually, company performance or projected performance influences stock prices.
 In simplistic terms, let’s say you are investing in a company.
-If you think the company is going to do well in the future, you may buy more stock.
+If you think the company will do well in the future, you may buy more stock.

-If you think the company is going to go out of business in the future, you may want to sell.
-Stock prices go up when more people are buying and stock prices go down when more people are selling.
+If you think the company will go out of business in the future, you may want to sell.
+Stock prices go up when more people buy, and stock prices go down when more people are selling.

-If a company files paperwork stating they didn’t make as much money as they thought, this can often trigger share owners to sell out of fear the company is going under or is overpriced.
-The stock price will fall until there is an equal number of people buying and selling the shares.
+If a company files paperwork stating they didn’t make as much money as they thought, this can often trigger shareowners to sell out of fear the company is going under or is overpriced.
+As a result, the stock price will fall until an equal number of people buy and sell the shares.

-When more people start to buy than sell again, the price goes up until stockholders are willing to part with their stock.
-It is a constant up and down as a stock price attempts to level itself out.
+When more people buy than sell again, the price goes up until stockholders are willing to part with their stock.
+After that, it is a constant up and down as a stock price attempts to level itself out.

 What Are Dividends?

 I receive annual checks from several companies that I am invested in.
-Rather than cashing out these checks, I automatically reinvest that money so it continues to grow.
-Some major companies that pay dividends are General Motors, Kohl’s, Ford, Verizon, and Target just to name a few.
+Rather than cashing out these checks, I automatically reinvest that money, so it continues to grow.
+Some major companies that pay dividends are General Motors, Kohl’s, Ford, Verizon, and Target, to name a few.

-***There are other things that are traded on the market such as commodities like beans, corn, oil, gold, silver, etc. For simplicity sake, I have only discussed companies in this article to avoid getting too far in the weeds.***
+*** Other things are traded on the market, such as beans, corn, oil, gold, silver, etc. I have only discussed companies in this article to avoid getting too far in the weeds for simplicity’s sake.***

-For more detailed information on mutual funds, refer to my article: Exposing The Mutual Fund Industry Keep in mind, there are many other factors that influence stock prices but this is an extreme overview if you are new to the stock market.
+For more detailed information on mutual funds, refer to my article: Exposing The Mutual Fund Industry.
+Keep in mind that many other factors influence stock prices, but this is an extreme overview if you are new to the stock market.

 How comfortable are you with the market?
-There are many horror stories out there from people who have lost fortunes on the stock market.
-However, if you invest correctly (in index funds) the stock market will play a pivotal role in your future retirement plans.
+Unfortunately, there are many horror stories out there from people who have lost fortunes on the stock market.
+However, if you invest correctly (in index funds), the stock market will play a pivotal role in your future retirement plans.
 For more information on retirement, please refer to my related article, Will You Ever Be Able To Retire?